-The key to FIML practice is being mindful of the jangle as soon as it appears, and then making a query in a neutral tone of voice (so your partner will not start reacting to you).
-FIML is different from an ordinary discussion of “personal issues” in that FIML practice is designed to capture and isolate a real emotional jangle before the mind brings in all the usual baggage that goes with that jangle.
-Partners may find it interesting or beneficial to discuss childhood experiences or theories about why they feel the ways they do, but these discussions should come after the basic FIML practice of determining whether the initial jangle was justified.
-I am confident that most jangles, if not all, will not be justified.
+The key to FIML practice is being mindful of the sensation as soon as it appears, and then making a query in a neutral tone of voice (so your partner will not start reacting to you).
+FIML is different from an ordinary discussion of “personal issues” in that FIML practice is designed to capture and isolate a real emotional sensation before the mind brings in all the usual baggage that goes with that sensation.
+Partners may find it interesting or beneficial to discuss childhood experiences or theories about why they feel the ways they do, but these discussions should come after the basic FIML practice of determining whether the initial sensation was justified.
+I am confident that most sensations, if not all, will not be justified.
 Please see other posts on this site for more details on FIML practice.

 More on how to do FIML can be found here: FIML and practical semiotics.

 An evidence based description of why FIML works can be found here: Disruption of neurotic response in FIML practice.

 Here are a few FAQs that may shed some more light: FIML FAQs.